Oscars 2021 predictions: Nomadland, Chloé Zhao, Chadwick Boseman

 Best director

 More than one woman is nominated as best director for the first time in Oscar history.
-A win for Chloé Zhao would more than make up for the disappointment of seeing her Marvel movie Eternals delayed by the pandemic, while The Crown star Emerald Fennell could win for her debut feature as writer and director with the scathingly timely Promising Young Woman.
+Chloé Zhao is the first woman of color to be nominated for the directing award, which I'm guessing would make up for the disappointment of seeing her Marvel movie Eternals delayed by the pandemic.
+Or The Crown star Emerald Fennell could win for her debut feature as writer and director with the scathingly timely Promising Young Woman.
 Another director nominated for his first film was Orson Welles with Citizen Kane, the subject of Hollywood melodrama Mank, which marks David Fincher's third Oscar nomination.

 - Thomas Vinterberg (Another Round)